catalyst-lang/catalyst/README.md

 > **Warning**
 > The language is under heavy development.

-Catalyst's main draw is to provide a modern, current programming language that is compatible with the C++ ecosystem (mainly the vast amount of libraries available).
+Catalyst's main draw is to provide a modern, current programming language that allows you to write efficient code using high-level concepts and modern, easy to use idioms.

+Catalyst is designed to be a replacement for the usecases where C++ is typically used.
 C++ is a very powerful language, but has become very bloated and convoluted because of the decades of legacy it needs to drag along.
-Catalyst moderna language with much the same goals as C++, while also providing a modern day development experience in both syntax as well as idioms.
+Catalyst is a modern language with much the same goals, while also providing a modern-day development experience in both syntax as well as idioms.

 ## Usage
-The transpilation to C++ requires `clang`.
-Make sure you have that installed.
 ```
 catalyst file.ct
 ./build/file